AakashKumar21/Handwriter/readme.md

 This will generate PDF files in pdf folder with same name as text file

+### Adding new page
+Add this character '↩' (without quotes) in text file where you want new page to begin.

 ## Configuring output generation

 For now you can change variables in config.py to suit your needs.
 Each handwriting may require different configuration.